quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 mapped to the official error codes in implementation-specific ways.
 As such, multiple error codes can be set on the same event to reflect this.

+When the connection is closed due a connection-level error, the `trigger_frame_type` field can be used to log the frame that triggered the error.
+For known frame types, the appropriate string value is used.
+For unknown frame types, the numerical value without variable-length integer encoding is used.

 ~~~ cddl
 ConnectivityConnectionClosed = {